Magna to supply Lyft with kits to make self-driving autos

-Magna shares rose more than 4 percent in early trade as executives described the auto supplier’s role in a new autonomous venture with Lyft.
-The Canadian auto-parts supplier said late on Wednesday that it would invest $200 million in Lyft and work with the firm to co-develop self-driving cars.
+Magna shares were up 6.5 percent at C$73.48 in midday trade in Toronto as executives described the auto supplier’s role in a new autonomous venture with Lyft.
+The Canadian auto-parts supplier said late on Wednesday it would invest $200 million in Lyft and work with the firm to co-develop self-driving cars.

-“As we work with Lyft, hopefully that brings for us an opportunity to potentially do more with Lyft as well as others in this area,” Magna Chief Financial Officer Vince Galifi said in a Thursday morning call with financial analysts.
+“As we work with Lyft, hopefully that brings for us an opportunity to potentially do more with Lyft as well as others in this area,” Magna Chief Financial Officer Vince Galifi told analysts on a conference call on Thursday.

+The jointly developed self-driving system is expected to be on some of Lyft’s fleet in the next few years, Magna spokeswoman Tracy Fuerst said by email.

-The auto industry is looking for ways to profit from the rise of car-sharing services like Lyft and bigger rival Uber, which are expected to reduce vehicle sales and chip away at future profits.
+The auto industry is looking for ways to profit from the rise of car-sharing services like Lyft and bigger rival Uber Technologies Inc [UBER.UL], which are expected to reduce vehicle sales and chip away at future profits.

 Goldman Sachs has predicted that the ride-hailing market will grow eightfold by 2030 to five times the current taxi market.